ShaiMahnai/IsracardClient/README.md

 # Isracard Client
-This project was build using Reactjs 17.0.1
+This project was build using ReactJS 17.0.1

 ## Installation and Setup Instructions
 Clone down this repository (git clone https://github.com/ShaiMahnai/IsracardClient).